samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Holy Symbol.*** You can use the talisman as a Holy Symbol.
 You gain a +2 bonus to spell attack rolls while you wear or hold it.

 ***Pure Rebuke.*** The talisman has 7 charges.
 While wearing or holding the talisman, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge and target one creature you can see on the ground within 120 feet of yourself.
 A flaming fissure opens under the target, and the target makes a DC 20 Dexterity saving throw.
 If the target is a Fiend or an Undead, it has Disadvantage on the save.
 On a failed save, the target falls into the fissure and is destroyed, leaving no remains.
-On a successful save, the target isn’t cast into the fissure but takes 4d6 Psychic damage from the ordeal.
+On a successful save, the target isn't cast into the fissure but takes 4d6 Psychic damage from the ordeal.
 In either case, the fissure then closes, leaving no trace of its existence.
 When you expend the last charge, the talisman disperses into motes of golden light and is destroyed.

 ### [Talisman of the Sphere](/magic-items/9229124-talisman-of-the-sphere)

 *Wondrous Item, Legendary (Requires Attunement)*

 While holding or wearing this talisman, you have Advantage on any Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check you make to control a [Sphere of Annihilation](/magic-items/9229086-sphere-of-annihilation).
 In addition, when you start your turn in control of a *Sphere of Annihilation*, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to move it 10 feet plus a number of additional feet equal to 10 times your Intelligence modifier.
-This movement doesn’t have to be in a straight line.
+This movement doesn't have to be in a straight line.

 ### [Talisman of Ultimate Evil](/magic-items/9229125-talisman-of-ultimate-evil)

 *Wondrous Item, Legendary (Requires Attunement)*

 This item symbolizes unrepentant evil.
-A creature that isn’t a Fiend or an Undead that touches the talisman takes 8d6 Necrotic damage and takes the damage again each time it ends its turn holding or carrying the talisman.
+A creature that isn't a Fiend or an Undead that touches the talisman takes 8d6 Necrotic damage and takes the damage again each time it ends its turn holding or carrying the talisman.

 ***Holy Symbol.*** You can use the talisman as a Holy Symbol.
 You gain a +2 bonus to spell attack rolls while you wear or hold it.

 ***Ultimate End.*** The talisman has 6 charges.
 While wearing or holding the talisman, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge and target one creature you can see on the ground within 120 feet of yourself.
 A flaming fissure opens under the target, and the target makes a DC 20 Dexterity saving throw.
 If the target is a Celestial, it has Disadvantage on the save.
 On a failed save, the target falls into the fissure and is destroyed, leaving no remains.
-On a successful save, the target isn’t cast into the fissure but takes 4d6 Psychic damage from the ordeal.
+On a successful save, the target isn't cast into the fissure but takes 4d6 Psychic damage from the ordeal.
 In either case, the fissure then closes, leaving no trace of its existence.
 When you expend the last charge, the talisman dissolves into foul-smelling slime and is destroyed.

 ### [Talking Doll](/magic-items/27140-talking-doll)

 *Wondrous Item, Common (Requires Attunement)*

 While this doll is within 5 feet of you, you can spend a Short Rest telling it to say up to six phrases, none of which can be more than six words long, and set a condition under which the doll speaks each phrase.
 You can also replace old phrases with new ones.
 Whatever the condition, it must occur within 5 feet of the doll to make it speak.
 For example, whenever someone picks up the doll, it might say, "I want a piece of candy."
-The doll’s phrases are lost when your Attunement to the doll ends.
+The doll's phrases are lost when your Attunement to the doll ends.

 ### [Tankard of Sobriety](/magic-items/27142-tankard-of-sobriety)